 A graying part

 If your part is looking unexpectedly silver lately, check your copper intake.
 “Copper plays a role in melanin production, which is what gives hair its color,” says Olivia Wagner, MS, RDN, LDN, of Aligned Modern Health, a group of functional wellness centers in Chicago.
 Consider getting your copper levels tested if your hair is going gray quickly or surprisingly early (like in your 20s without a family history).
 Canned clams, oysters, and mushrooms are all go-to sources.
-Check out these other sneaky reasons why your hair is going gray.
+These are the vitamins you need to take at every age.

 Cracks and sores in your mouth